The ultimate guide to troll control

 There will be always people who are prone to being attacked by trolls.
 Those who are highly sensitive, emotional or reactionary.
 Trolls see this as a sign of weakness, which is fuel to their fire.

 Trolls search for what is out of the ordinary.
 They can attack people because of looks, abilities and points of view, even sexuality, race and religion.
 If they don't agree with it, or are irritated by it, they will search for a way to troll it.

 People who are stronger, more successful, better looking or more popular than the troll can be a particular target.
 It is almost because these highlight the troll's own inadequacies.
 In their eyes these achievements need to be brought down to the lowest level, and stamped on to reduce their ability to thrive.

 Greta Thunberg, the 16 year old environmental activist who is campaigning against climate extinction, receives a lot of negative feedback to her actions.

 This is because people in power, especially in certain countries, refuse to face up to the facts she is highlighting.
 This make them feel uncomfortable, it conflict with their protocols and procedures, and they don't like this message coming from a mere child.

-Greta receives comments saying she is mentally ill, because of her autism, therefore nobody should take any notice.
+Greta receives comments saying she is mentally ill, because of her Asperger's, therefore nobody should take any notice.
 But people do, all around the world!
 And this exasperates the trolls and shows how useless their attempts are to undermine her.